 These procedures explain what action should be taken if there are concerns that a child is or might be suffering harm.
-A 'child' is a person under 18 years, but the principles of these procedures apply also to vulnerable young adults over 18 years.
+As defined in the Executive Summary on the title page of this document, a 'child' refers to a young person under the age of 18 years, however, at Sherborne Girls, Child Protection is extended to all members of our pupil body irrespective of age.